Annual Income Statement Guide For Freelancers In Spain

 In this case, the ex-spouses must agree on who can pay taxes jointly with the children since only one can do so.
 A viable option is that each year one of them does it.

-But it is crucial to know that it is impossible to divide the children for the purposes of the joint declaration in the case of several common children.
+But it is crucial to know that it is impossible to divide the children for the joint declaration in the case of several common children.
 In the joint declaration, whoever the parent makes must include all the common children.

 2.5.
 De facto couples

 De facto couples cannot opt for joint taxation.
-Only if there are common children one of the couple members may opt for joint taxation with the children, as in the case of single-parent families.
+Only if there are common children one of the couple members may opt for joint taxation with the children, as with single-parent families.

 2.6.
 Assumption: marriage after separation having custody of their children